TylersApps/Rainy_Bot/README.md

 # Rainy Bot
 Rainy Bot is a multi-use Discord bot that I use in my servers.
-It has several random functions (outlined below) and I would love to try new functions.
+It has several functions (outlined below) and I would love to try new functions.
 Pop an idea in the [issues](https://github.com/tholley7/Rainy_Bot/issues) tab if you have an idea for a new feature and I will do my best to implement it!

 ## Commands